Autonomous Recordation Agent

 Every incoming webhook is validated using HMAC-SHA256 with your webhook secret.
 Requests with invalid signatures are rejected immediately.

-2. Chain Continuity
+2. Proof Continuity

 3. Discrepancy Detection